 - Elevators may not be used to haul materials without the express prior consent of Akridge.
-All freight elevators are 3500 lbs. capacity. - Construction materials and tools are to be hauled on the freight elevator only.
-Violation of this regulation may result in immediate removal of the contractor from the building. - Akridge may request the contractor make special alterations to the freight elevator during construction to protect the elevator finishes.
+All freight elevators are 3500 lbs. capacity.
+An Elevator Map is provided in Exhibit C. - Construction materials and tools are to be hauled on the freight elevator only.
+Violation of this regulation may result in immediate removal of the contractor from the building.
+Entry to the freight elevators is from the rear doors only. - Akridge requests the contractor make special alterations to the freight elevator during construction to protect the elevator finishes.
 When hauling large amounts of materials such as studs, etc. care must be taken to protect the elevators.
+The contractor shall use plywood, corrugated plastic for the walls, fire rated plywood as the backing, plywood with circular cutouts for the ceiling, and either carpet or Masonite for the floor.
+Only white tape should be used to secure the protection.
+The protection should not be in the way of the tracks allowing the doors to remain operational.
+The freight elevator must remain clean and free of graffiti at all times.
+Any damage to the elevator, mechanically or aesthetically, will be billed to the contractor.
+Example photos of a correctly protected freight elevator are below:

-To assist in damage prevention, Akridge will provide protective elevator pads for use by the contractor.
-The contractor shall be responsible for the installation and removal of these pads and for any damages that may occur.
-Any damage to the elevator, mechanically or aesthetically, will be billed to the contractor. - Elevator handrails are not to be used as a chair or to hold supplies. - Use of freight elevators for construction and movement of materials is to be scheduled with the Property Manager and may be limited to the hours of 5:00 am through 7:30 am; 9:30 am through 11:30 am and 1:30 pm through 4:30 pm or after 6:30 pm on weekdays.
+- Elevator handrails are not to be used as a chair or to hold supplies. - Use of freight elevators for construction and movement of materials is to be scheduled with the Property Manager.
+Any delivery which requires the use of the loading dock for longer than 30 minutes will need to be scheduled between 5:00 am and 7:00 am or after 6:00 pm on weekdays.
 For weekend use, please coordinate with the Property Manager for specific hours and durations desired.
 Arrangements must be made with Akridge at least 48 hours in advance to have the elevators put on independent service.
-Simply call 202.638.3000 and we will be happy to help you. - Use of freight elevators for construction and movement of debris is to be scheduled with the Property Manager and may be limited to hours up until 7:30 am or after 6:30 pm on weekdays.
+Simply call 202.638.3000 and we will be happy to help you. - Use of freight elevators for construction and movement of debris is to be scheduled with the Property Manager and may be limited to hours up until 7:00 am or after 6:30 pm on weekdays.
 For weekend use, please coordinate with the Property Manager for specific hours and durations desired.
 Arrangements must be made with Akridge at least 48 hours in advance to have the elevators put on independent service.
 Simply call 202.638.3000 and we will be happy to help you. - Elevators are to be locked on independent service for the hauling of materials.
 Please do not hold doors open by propping or by wedging materials in their tracks, this causes serious damage to the system.
 Any such damage incurred, the repair will be billed to the contractor. - Elevators must be cleaned after each use; this includes removing debris from the tracks and wiping dirt and dust from the panels.